pierpaolodimarzo/ThinkPad-T480/README.md

 # Lenovo ThinkPad T480 - Hackintosh :sunglasses:

-# LAST UPDATE 0.8.3 OC - EFI 🔝 WORK STABLE!
+# LAST UPDATE 0.8.8 OC - EFI 🔝 WORK STABLE!

-NOW YOU CAN UPDATE ON MAC OS VENTURA 13.0 Beta 7 - FULL SUPPORT!
+NOW YOU CAN UPDATE ON MAC OS VENTURA 13.1 - FULL SUPPORT!

 # Follow me with the stars if you like my EFI ❤️